-This teriyaki chicken recipe can easily be made on a weekday and comes together in about 30 minutes.
+You will love this quick and easy teriyaki chicken naturally sweetened with fresh orange and honey.
+It can easily be made on a weekday and comes together in about 30 minutes.
 Jump to the Honey Ginger Teriyaki Chicken Recipe or read on to see how we make it.

-YOU MAY ALSO LIKE: How to make the best chicken fajitas with a garlic and citrus marinade and lots of vegetables.
+See how to make the best chicken fajitas.
+We use a garlic and citrus marinade.
+They taste amazing.
 Jump to the Easy Chicken Fajitas Recipe.

-Just throw everything into a bowl, add the chicken and marinate for about 15 minutes.
-Add the chicken to a hot pan and cook until light golden brown on all sides.
-Then cook until the marinade turns shiny, thick and coats the chicken.
+After marinating, take the chicken out of the marinade and add it to a hot pan.
+Cook the chicken until light golden brown on all sides.
+Then pour in the marinade.
+Continue to cook until the marinade turns shiny, thick and coats the chicken.